pedrodeoliveira/fastapi-kafka-consumer/README.md

 ## Technologies

-The implementation was done in `python>=3.7` using the web framework `fastapi` and for interacting with **Kafka** the `aiokafka` library was chosen.
+The implementation was done in `python>=3.7` using the web framework `fastapi`, and for interacting with **Kafka** the `aiokafka` library was chosen.
 The latter fits very well within an `async` framework like `fastapi` is.

 ## How to Run

-First, step will be to have **Kafka** broker and zookeeper running, by default it expects the bootstrap server to be running on `localhost:9092`.
+The first step will be to have **Kafka** broker and zookeeper running, by default the bootstrap server is expected to be running on `localhost:9092`.
 This can be changed using the environment variable `KAFKA_BOOTSTRAP_SERVERS`.

-Next, the following environment variable `KAFKA_TOPIC` should be defined with desired name for this topic.
+Next, the following environment variable `KAFKA_TOPIC` should be defined with desired for the topic used to send messages.

 ```bash
 $ export KAFKA_TOPIC=<my_topic>